michelle123lam/lloom/docs/about/get-started.md

 ![LLooM vis() function output](/media/ui/vis_output.png)

 ### Add slices (columns)
 If you want to additionally slice your data according to a pre-existing metadata column in your dataframe, you can optionally provide a `slice_col`.
 Numeric or string columns are supported.
+Currently, numeric columns are automatically binned into quantiles, and string columns are treated as categorical variables.
 ```py
 l.vis(slice_col="n_likes")
 ```
+Optional parameters for slices:
+- `max_slice_bins`: For numeric columns, the maximum number of bins to create (default=5)
+- `slice_bounds`: For numeric columns, the manual bin boundaries to use (ex: [0, 10, 50, 100])

 ### Normalize counts
 By default, the concept matrix shows the raw document counts.
 You can normalize by **concept**, meaning that the size of the circles in each concept row represents the fraction of examples *in that concept* that fall into each slice column.